Research related to COVID-19 (Updated April 1, 2022)

 Tracing of virus genome evolution is important for controlling COVID-19.
 We have initiated a comprehensive virus genome study of SARS-CoV-2 in Japan virus using RIKEN's genome research infrastructure.

 Development of an academic search support system related to COVID-19

-In order to support biomedical research on COVID-19 with information science, we are developing an AI system that automatically analyzes biomedical big data from 30,000 academic papers related to COVID-19 along with 25 million abstracts of other biomedical works.
+In order to support biomedical research on COVID-19 with information science, we are developing an AI system that automatically analyzes abstracts of academic papers related to COVID-19 and facilitates semantic-based multiple paper search mechanisms.

 Analysis of the new coronavirus (SARS-CoV-2) based on epigenetics

 We are analyzing the effects of methyltransferases that cause RNA methylation such as N6-methyladenosine of SARS-CoV-2 RNA on virus replication and host response by machine learning, and exploring the possibilities to use it as a target for COVID-19 therapy.